Minimally Invasive Thyroidectomy Options

 Our team offers many less-invasive alternatives to traditional thyroid surgery, including endoscopic thyroidectomy, also known as minimally invasive video-assisted thyroidectomy (MIVAT).
-Our doctors are some of the very few in Michigan who perform this procedure.
+Our doctors are some of the only surgeons in Michigan who perform this procedure.

 How does endoscopic thyroidectomy work?

-This procedure uses an endoscope, which is a thin, flexible tube that includes a light and a high-definition camera.
-We make a small incision in the patient’s neck and insert the endoscope through the opening.
+This procedure uses an endoscope, which is a thin tube that includes a light and a high-definition camera.
+A small incision is made in the patient’s neck and the endoscope is inserted through the opening.